 Considering the endless number of uses for bamboo, and the vast number of distinct species, you could spend years trying to find the best variety of bamboo for a given project.
 Helpfully, some species of bamboo have earned nicknames based on their popular usage.
 For example, there’s Phyllostachys aurea, sometimes called “fish pole bamboo”.
 Then there’s Walking stick bamboo, technically known as Chimonobambusa tumidissinoda.

-This article is part of an ongoing series about various bamboo species.
+This article – first published in December 2021 and most recently updated in September 2024 – is part of an ongoing series about various bamboo species.
 Check out some of these other links to learn more.

 Characteristics of Tonkin Bamboo